marlow-rischmueller/Phi3-Marine-LoRA/README.md

 **Key finding:** The fine-tuned model gains domain knowledge without displacing general capabilities - no catastrophic forgetting on MMLU.
 Reproducibility of evaluation results was confirmed via a 10-run repeatability test with fixed seeds.

+### xVal Numerical Tokenisation

+The xVal-adapted model did not learn to use the new single-token number representation.
+Across all tested training configurations, evaluation accuracy on the arithmetic tasks remained at 0, while the evaluation loss plateaued early.
+The various configurations indicate the issue is not hyperparameter selection but the magnitude of the modification: LoRA fine-tuning is not sufficient to teach an existing model this changed numerical representation.

+This is consistent with the updated version of the xVal paper, in which the authors note that the method requires training specially-modified language models from scratch rather than adapting an existing one.
+Full pre-training of the adapted model is left to future work.

 ---